erich666/McUsd/unit_tests/cubes_r_normals/README.md

 ### Tools

-I use [my znorm branch of the Normals Online tool](https://github.com/erich666/NormalMap-Online/tree/znorm) - download and open index.html, drop a bump map into the left image, adjust as you wish.
+I use [the Normals Online tool](https://cpetry.github.io/NormalMap-Online/) - download and open index.html, drop a bump map into the left image, adjust as you wish.
 I typically check the Invert R and Z Range boxes for the default USD format, then download the resulting image.

 It's sometimes tough to tell if a normal map you encounter in the wild uses a Z range of 0 to 1 or -1 to 1.
 In the "misc" directory at the top of the McUsd tree is a program rgb_to_normal.pl (yes, I'm old, I use Perl).
 Examine a pixel from the normal map you're examining, the less bluish the better.
 Edit the $rgb values in rgb_to_normal.pl and run by "perl rgb_to_normal.pl".
 For our test pixel (246,127,175) you'll see the result: